 - Make a genuine difference to the lives of children who haven’t been dealt an easy hand

 - Live in the lively medieval city of Brasov and get to know Romania – ‘Europe’s hidden gem’

 Help to make a genuine difference as a volunteer in Romania, working with children who have been dealt a pretty poor hand in life.
-As a volunteer with kids of varying ages and backgrounds, you will be able to help them work through their difficulties and give them the chance to smile.
+As a volunteer with kids of varying ages and backgrounds, you will be able to help them work through their difficulties and contribute positively towards their childhood.

 Volunteering in Romania as a childcare volunteer involves a variety of tasks.
 No one day will be the same, as the children are always coming up with new games and their fair share of cheerful challenges.
 As a Romania volunteer, you can expect to be doing some of the following activities:

 - Chatting with the children to help them improve their English

 - Arranging and playing games with the children – they love new activities!